apache/doris-website/docs/ecosystem/udf/java-user-defined-function.md

 ## 编写 UDTF 函数
 <br/>
 UDTF functions, like UDF functions, require users to implement an `evaluate` method.
 However, the return value of a UDTF function must be of array type.
+Additionally, in Doris, table functions behave differently depending on the _outer suffix.
+You can refer to the [OUTER-Combinator](https://doris.apache.org/zh-CN/docs/dev/sql-manual/sql-functions/table-functions/explode-numbers-outer)

 ```JAVA
 public class UDTFStringTest {